 Please advise Bebe Ballet in writing should there be any change to your dancers contact details and medical conditions.

-Current families will receive a newsletter at the start of each term as well as a mini newsletter - Monday Minute - at the end of every week.
+Current families will receive a confirmation at the start of each term as well as a weekly mini newsletter - Monday Minute.
 Current families will also receive a Student Website with all information regarding concerts, exams and other opportunities.
 Reading our policies and weekly correspondence will assist you and your dancer to have a wonderful experience with Bebe Ballet.

 In the event that we need to cancel classes we will move our classes onto an online format.
 There will be no credits or refunds for the move to an online platform.

-Bebe Ballet will be offering online classes during the COVID-19 Pandemic.
+In the event of forced closure Bebe Ballet will be offering online classes.
 Our purpose for providing online classes is to give our students a sense of normality, community, consistency, exercise and expression.

 The aim of our online classes is not to make great strides in improving technique but we hope to maintain the current level of technique, flexibility and interest.

-Depending on the age of our students we will be offering prerecorded classes created specifically for Term 2 as well as offering live classes.
+Depending on the age of our students we will be offering prerecorded classes as well as live classes through ZOOM.

 As participation is conducted outside the controlled environment of our own studios, your child participates in these online dance classes at their own risk.
 You understand that dance is similar to sport and, although rare, injury may occur.
-A Star Dance & Performing Arts will not be held responsible for any injury or loss that may occur to your child during their online dance classes.
+Bebe Ballet will not be held responsible for any injury or loss that may occur to your child during their online dance classes.

-You avoid the use of blades, weapons or sharp instruments of any description
+* You will need to avoid the use of blades, weapons or sharp instruments of any description

 If an exercise or action causes sharp or sudden pain, stop immediately, apply first aid or seek help.